The Tesla Referral Program Story: From $0 to $1 trillion without a single cent on advertising

 The great thing about building the best possible product is that people who use and love your product will organically tell about it.
 That’s what we call word-of-mouth marketing.
 Tons of people were already speaking about Tesla and recommending it to others before they officially launched their referral program in 2015.
 Their annual revenue increased by 25% that year and the company would reach their $1 trillion valuation one month after ending the referral program in September 2021.

-While they didn’t spend a single cent on advertising, there was an investment in marketing to develop their referral program and fulfil the rewards and incentives for the program.
-Marketing is the process of creating a market for your product or service by understanding and meeting the needs of customers.
-Advertising is the process of creating attention for your product or service by paying other companies to promote your product on their channels.
 It’s important to make this distinction because money was spent by Tesla.
 It just wasn’t spent on advertising.
 There’s no way to accurately determine how much Tesla spent on their referral program, but what we do know is that you can create your own referral program in less than 15 minutes from as little as $95 per month with our referral software.
-We even have a template you can use as inspiration to create a referral program just like Teslas.
+We even have a tesla referral program template you can use as inspiration to create a referral program just like they did.

 Let’s take a deep dive into what the elements of Tesla’s Referral Program were that contributed to its success and ultimate trillion-dollar valuation.